Salt version support lifecycle#

 LTS/STS release and support policy#

 Beginning with the 3006 release of Salt, the Salt Project will follow an LTS/STS release strategy.
-Under this strategy, the Salt Project will release one LTS (long-term support) release of Salt per year and one STS (short-term support) release each year.
+Under this strategy, the Salt Project will release one LTS (long-term support) release of Salt per year and one or more STS (short-term support) release each year.
 The LTS release will receive bug fix releases for a longer period of time than STS releases.

 The purpose of the LTS release is to provide users with a stable version of Salt for a longer period (2 years).
 The purpose of the STS release is to provide a feature release to users who need or prefer access to the latest features in between LTS releases.